 The District does not chlorinate its water.
-If an E.coli event occurred much like what happened in Mercer Island or Sallal, the District may need to inject chlorine into the water to make it drinkable.
-This system would only be used in the event of an emergency.
-This project has been designed and approved by the Washington State Department of Health.
+If an E.coli event occurred the District may need to use chlorine to make our water safe.
+This will only be used in an emergency.
+The project has been designed and approved by the Washington State Department of Health.
 The equipment has been installed at the .6 MG Crest Reservoir and will be installed at the .5 MG reservoir later this year.